Sagada is the most popular tourist destination in Mountain Province.

 The trek to Belwang may be tough and challenging.
-It entails steep ascend and descend on narrow and winding trails.
-However, it is an exhilarating and a memorable experience.
-Along the way, one can glimpse of beautiful rice terraces as well as crystal-clear brooks and a river.
+It entails steep ascending and descending on narrow and winding trails.
+However, it is an exhilarating and memorable experience.
+Along the way, one can glimpse beautiful rice terraces as well as crystal-clear brooks and a river.

-Oh, even better surprises await a traveller once he/she reaches the unspoiled realms of Belwang.
+Oh, even better surprises await a traveler once he/she reaches the unspoiled realms of Belwang.
 Definitely, it’s because of these that I kept going back to Belwang.
-Every time I do so, I get to see new sights and be immersed on new experiences.
+Every time I do so, I get to see new sights and be immersed in new experiences.

 Into the Depths of Angoten Cave

 Together with my travel buddy Neo, I finally had the chance to explore the locally-famed Angoten Cave.
 It is a priceless and relatively intact beauty of Belwang.
 It was named after Angoten, a native who followed the cave and ended up in Sagada where he was killed by the local inhabitants.
 Because of this story, Angoten cave is said to be connected to the famous caves of Sagada.